agvdberg/SomfyIO_ESPHome_HomeAssistant/README.md

 The new remote has smd components were soldering wires is more advanced The remote had 4 channels.
 There are SMD-leds on the remote (on th eleft upper corner) to give information which screen is adressed.
 My 3 screens are each equiped with an SITUO 1 IO Pure-remote, for each room.
 They are not used in this project.

+### The way it works

+The way the remote is used is to simulate a button press (and let the remote do all the srambled communications) The button press is simulated by connecting the 'copper circle' to ground.
+On the remote-board the dot in the middle of the copper circle is connected to ground That means on no-press the pin connected to the copper circle must kept high I use a high resistor (including a small blue led) to connect the high-pin to ground.
+It draws only a few mA.
+My ESP is connected to normal 230V->5V plug so i don't need to care about draining any battery.
+Extra bonus is that i see on the blue led if the pinout is high or low.

 ### Pictures of the remote